SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Markdown/docs/builds.md

 <h3 id="build-system">What is the Swift Package Index Build System?</h3>

-Rather than rely on the [Swift language versions](https://developer.apple.com/documentation/swift_packages/package/3197887-swiftlanguageversions) and [platform support](https://developer.apple.com/documentation/swift_packages/package/3197886-platforms) fields in the package manifest, the Swift Package Index bases its Swift version and platform compatibility data on real-world results from our build system.
+The Swift Package Index bases its Swift version and platform compatibility data on real-world results from our build system.
 The build system supports all Apple platforms (iOS, macOS, tvOS, watchOS) and Linux, giving comprehensive, proven, real-world compatibility information.

 The Swift Package Index polls every package for changes and new releases constantly.
 Whenever it sees changes, it compiles the code across a comprehensive set of Swift versions and platforms.
 For example, check out the [package compatibility report](https://swiftpackageindex.com/SnapKit/SnapKit/builds) for [SnapKit](https://swiftpackageindex.com/SnapKit/SnapKit).